openstack/oslo-specs/specs/graduation-template.rst

   https://blueprints.launchpad.net/oslo/+spec/awesome-thing should be
   named awesome-thing.rst.

-  Please wrap text at 79 columns.
+  Wrap text at 79 columns.

-  Please do not delete any of the sections in this template.
+  Do not delete any of the sections in this template.
 If you have nothing to say for a whole section, just write: None

   If you would like to provide a diagram with your spec, ascii diagrams are required.  http://asciiflow.com/ is a very nice tool to assist with making